 Another Honourable Gentleman referred to the administration of justice in the native courts.
-As one of the Presidents of a rative Court I have to mention this, Sir, without shame, and that that justice in the native courts has suffered.
-The reason is is.
-The present state of things has driven the native courts in geria to trade with justice.
-Justice is being given to the highest ler.
+As one of the Presidents of a Native Court I have to mention this, Sir, without shame, and that is that justice in the native courts has suffered.
+The reason is this.
+The present state of things has driven the native courts in Nigeria to trade with justice.
+Justice is being given to the highest bidder.
 Why should that be so?
-I think, Sir, the responsibility or this rests on our shoulders as well as on the Government.
+I think, Sir, the responsibility for this rests on our shoulders as well as on the Government.
 The present system of things is that a man is required to pay the tax and every tax-payer is considered to be a Judge.
 Your Excellency knows, that Judges are born and not made.
 Since all tax-payers are Judges in the native courts, justice must suffer and in any state in which justice suffers the people there cannot be happy; they cannot be satisfied because in the veins of the state justice is life blood.
-Shall I suggest, Sir, if my suggestions can be of any use at all, that the Government should draw up a plan to scrape some of these quack judges of the native courts and give their benches to those who are thoroughly known to be wise, truthful and faithful education is given to the masses of Nigeria, Sir, things will not go on well.
-It is a good education that begets good training.
-It is a good education that begets every aspect of a nation's good and brings the nation to the true estate of a nation.
-Nigeria is suffering.
-Britain is not unmindful of us because when we think of our great mother Queen Victoria we feel proud to have belonged to England and about three months ago we pledged our loyalty to the English throne, when Hitler threatened the world.
-It was Your Excellency's predecessor-Sir Hugh Clifford, who, between 1920 and 1924, introduced the scheme of education that obtains now in Nigeria.
-He thought that the former system of education was bad and that the system he suggested in 1924 was better.
+Shall I suggest, Sir, if my suggestions can be of any use at all, that the Government should draw up a plan to scrape some of these quack judges of the native courts and give their benches to those who are thoroughly known to be wise, truthful and faithful in the administration of justice, not trading with justice but knowing that the moment the course of justice is perverted the whole course of existence is perverted and wherever justice is perverted the inhabitants of that society and throughout the world must suffer; because justice in one place has effect on the whole world.
+My suggestion Sir, is that it may please Your Excellency that Political Officers should advise the clans to see to the choosing of one judge from each village instead of choosing judges from families merely because they pay taxes.